stevenf7/IsaacSim/source/extensions/isaacsim.sensors.physx/docs/index.rst

 PhysX Sensor Model Extension [isaacsim.sensors.physx]
 #######################################################

-This extension provides a set of simulated range based sensors like lidar, ultrasonic, & generic, and interfaces to access them in the simulator.
+This extension provides a set of simulated range based sensors like lidar, lightbeam, and a generic raycast-based PhysX sensor, and interfaces to access them in the simulator.

 Lidar Sensor
 ============